 “For you maybe,” I mutter back and will the bell to hurry up and ring.

-It eventually does, after a grueling half hour that seems to stretch on forever.
+It eventually does after a grueling half hour that seems to stretch on forever.
 Fortunately for me, I get a break from both Clarisse and Charlie seeing as we only have two classes together.
 In fact, I don’t see them again until P.E, our second to last class of the day and my least favorite though it is the only class that the entirety of the Apprentices have together.

 “You have a lot on your mind today.”
 Derrick says as we walk together towards the gym.
 Coming from anyone else a sentence with that phrasing would probably be a question, but from Derrick it’s a statement.

-Derrick is my best friend and the person who probably knows me best with the exception of Sara, and he’s also another member of the apprentices.
+Derrick is my best friend and the person who probably knows me best with the exception of Sara, and conveniently he’s also another member of the apprentices.
 Derrick is crazy tall, with broad shoulders.
 His dark curly hair is almost the same color as his skin, but his eyes are a warm brown that offsets his intense looks and makes him seem more friendly.
-At one point in time he was a scrawny kid, barely taller than me who has been 5′3 since the 7th grade, but a lot has changed since then of course.
+At one point in time he was a scrawny kid, barely taller than me who has been 5′2 since the 9th grade, but a lot has changed since then of course.

 I shrug, keeping my eyes straight ahead and focus on giving off a “I’m fine.
 Nothing wrong over here” vibe.
 I can feel Derrick give me a sideways look.
 He’s always been able to read me too easily.

-I can tell that he wants to say more, but at that moment Charlie crashes into us from behind, throwing an arm around us both, which is slightly awkward due to the height difference and I can’t help but take a moment to compare the two.
+I can tell that he wants to say more, but at that moment Charlie crashes into us from behind, throwing an arm around us both, which is slightly awkward due to the height difference, and I can’t help but take a moment to compare the two.
 Charlie is tall himself, but Derrick still has a couple of inches on him and while Derrick has become bulkier, Charlie is more on the lean side.
 They’re almost the definition of night and day.

 “Well if it isn’t my favorite set of wonder twins.
 Did you miss me?”

 If you were wondering where the wonder twins nickname came from.
-It’s not because Derrick and I look alike in fact with my pale skin and blonde hair, we couldn’t look more different, but we’ve always had this weird connection.
+It’s not because Derrick and I look alike in fact with my pale skin and dirty blonde hair, we couldn’t look more different, but we’ve always had this weird connection.
 It is sort of like the kind people say twins have.
 We always seem to know what the other is thinking or if one of us is hurt.
 Sara thinks it’s some kind of weird psychic ability.
 Hence the Wonder twins.

 Derrick shoves Charlie off and scoffs, “Never been a fan of clowns, so no.”